ewanbarr/peasoup/README.md

 🧠 Acknowledgements

 Peasoup is almost entirely written by [`Ewan Barr`](https://github.com/ewanbarr) (MPIfR).
 With minor contributions over the years from different people, including Vivek, Prajwal, Yunpeng and Jiri.
+It has already been used to discover > 200 pulsars.
 There may be a paper on this some day, but until then feel free to go and star his repo.

 https://github.com/ewanbarr/peasoup